Fujifilm X-T10 vs Sony A9

 It is notable that the A9 has a headphone jack, which makes it possible to attach external headphones and monitor the quality of sound during the recording process.
 The X-T10 lacks such a headphone port.

-The A9 is a recent model that features in the current product line-up of Sony.
-In contrast, the X-T10 has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the X-T10 was succeeded by the Fujifilm X-T20.
+Both the X-T10 and the A9 have been discontinued, but can regularly be found used on eBay.
+The X-T10 was replaced by the Fujifilm X-T20, while the A9 was followed by the Sony A9 II.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Fujifilm and Sony websites.

 So what conclusions can be drawn?
 Is there a clear favorite between the Fujifilm X-T10 and the Sony A9?
 Which camera is better?
 The listing below highlights the relative strengths of the two models.